Giant Kelsae Onion Seed 60 seeds pkt-

 Alfred Breed and Sinclair McGill manage to build the strain back up so they had plenty of stock .
 Through the late 70s, 80s and 90s it was shown to great success by Bill and Bob Rogers of Crail in Fife, later Mel Ednie of Anstruther.
 Fife ruled the show world with the strain right up to 1993 , he showed it as a dressed onion to extremely high standards.

-in 1987 Keith Foster of Richmond North Yorkshire had successfully crossed The Kelsae Onion with a strain of Vin Throups which was an Ailsa Craig selection, , Keith was Head Gardener to Lord Zetland , Keith also owned the Seed Company Exhibition Seed.
+in 1987 Keith Foster of Richmond North Yorkshire had successfully crossed The Kelsae Onion with a strain of Vin Throups which was an Ailsa Craig selection, , Keith was Head Gardener to Lord Zetland , Keith also owns the Seed Company Fosters Seed.

 Keith purposely made the cross in the Vinery at Zetland Gardens, the resulting seed broke the World Record Record the following year in 1988 with an onion weighing 9lbs 2.5 ounces.